 - New Online Ventures The successful foray into online education at the business school provides a good model for adaptation in other disciplines.

 - Distinguished Speakers and Fellows Diversity fuels innovation.
 Bringing a broad range of perspectives together to solve challenging problems and to encourage civil discourse around difficult topics and contrasting viewpoints is key to building an inclusive community that has an authentic appreciation for differences.

 - Our faculty are more than just educators; they are mentors over a lifetime.
 This is possible, in large part, because of the close collaborations and interactions they had as students with their professors.
 It’s not surprising then that cultivating deep personal connections is a hallmark of William & Mary.

-- William & Mary has the lowest student-to-faculty ratio (12-to-1) among all public universities in the nation.
+- William & Mary has the lowest student-to-faculty ratio (13-to-1) of any top-ranked public universities in the nation.

 - At the Raymond A. Mason School of Business, the low faculty to student ratio allows for enhanced interaction with prominent professors while ensuring robust professional networking opportunities among each cohort online.

 - The student retention rate for the online MBA program cohorts is in the mid-80s to high-90s — well above the national average — and why 96 percent of students would recommend the program to a colleague or friend.

 - Nearly $53 million has been raised toward our $100 million Teaching Excellence goal.

 - $10 million gift that provided seed money to launch the business school’s Center for Online Learning — this is one example of how W&M is exploring innovative approaches to teaching while honoring its commitment to close student-faculty interaction